 Blue Cash Everyday Review: Cash Back Card with No Annual Fee

-If you’re looking for a cash back credit card that rewards you for your most common purchases and doesn’t charge an annual fee, you should check out the Blue Cash Everyday Card from American Express.
-This card also offers 50 Reward Dollars after you use your new Card to make $1,000 in purchases within the first 3 months.
+If you’re looking for a cash back credit card that rewards you for common purchases and doesn’t charge an annual fee, you should check out the Blue Cash Everyday Card from American Express.
+This card also offers $100 back after you spend $1,000 on purchases on your new card in your first 3 months.

 Pros and Cons

 Great cash back card for cardholders who pay in full